icyphox/site/pages/blog/nullcon-2020.md

 He proposed that the security industry trust the user more, and let them make the decisions pertaining to personal security / privacy.
 Except...that's just not going to happen.
-If all users were capable of making good, security-first choices---we as an industry don't need to exist.
+If all users were capable of making good, security-first choices -- we as an industry don't need to exist.
 But that is unfortunately not the case.
 Users are dumb.
 They value convenience and immediacy over security.
 That's the sad truth of the modern age.